Voyager Inconsistencies

 Holodeck vs. replicator energy

 During the first two seasons of the series, Voyager suffers from a permanent shortage of energy, which requires to ration replicator meals and obviously serves to justify the necessity of Neelix's kitchen.
-However, the holodeck seems to be in use the whole time, although this amusement arguably consumes much more energy than a small replicated meal, irrespective of the fact that most of the holomatter is usually recycled to energy.
+However, the holodeck seems to be in use the whole time, although this amusement arguably consumes much more energy than a small replicated meal, irrespective of the fact that most of the holomatter may be recycled to energy.
 Moreover, the outside views show that almost all windows of Voyager are lighted, whereas most of the windows of the Enterprise-D were dark.
-Furthermore, all 15 decks have full life support.
+Furthermore, all 15 decks always have full life support.
 If I were a crew member, I would rather forgo additional luxury than my favorite food.
-The replicator rations are not mentioned any more in the third and forth seasons, while the crew are still enduring (or meanwhile enjoying) Neelix's cooking.
+The replicator rations are not mentioned any more in the third and forth seasons, while the crew endures (or meanwhile enjoys) Neelix's cooking.

 Other Problems